Send us an email: email@example.com

 Any worthwhile fire risk assessment of your premises must include fire prevention, fire detection and warning, and emergency escape and fire-fighting.

 At ADSC Limited, we undertake fire risk assessments on behalf of our clients in Dublin city and county and further afield with our nationwide service across Ireland.
 Having been in the health and safety business for almost two decades, we have assisted small, medium and large businesses and organisations with the development of their fire risk assessments.

 Our Fire Risk Assessment is a comprehensive report which will give fire management guidance and enable a client to move forward in a positive and pro-active manner.
 It quickly and clearly identifies areas of compliance and of non-compliance, and offers solutions to those areas where improvement is needed to meet both best practice and current legislation.

-Our Fire Risk Assessments are undertaken by our highly experienced and competent team of Fire Safety Consultants all members of the Institution of Fire Engineers (IFE).
+Our Fire Risk Assessments are undertaken by our highly experienced and competent team of Fire Safety Consultants.

 We would welcome the opportunity to submit a proposal covering the development of fire risk assessments for your organisation.